steve-crouch/workshop-template/index.md

 {% endif %}

 {% comment %}
-AUDIENCE

 Explain who your audience is.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
+Again, see see the _includes directory.
 {% endcomment %}
 {% if site.carpentry == "crs" %}
   {% include crs/who.md %}
 {% elsif site.carpentry == "swc" %}
-  {% include swc/who.html %}
+  {% include swc/who.md %}
 {% elsif site.carpentry == "dc" %}
   {% include dc/who.html %}
 {% elsif site.carpentry == "lc" %}